mutablelogic/go-mosquitto/README.md

 ## Using the bindings

-You can use the following `libmosquitto` bindings in your code:
+You can use the following `libmosquitto` bindings in your code.
+For informaton about the C API, please see [here](https://mosquitto.org/api/files/mosquitto-h.html):

 ```go
 package mosquitto // import "github.com/djthorpe/mosquitto/sys/mosquitto"